microsoft/debug-adapter-protocol/specification.md

 To clear all function breakpoints, specify an empty array.

 When a function breakpoint is hit, a 'stopped' event (with reason 'function breakpoint') is generated.
+Clients should only call this request if the capability 'supportsFunctionBreakpoints' is true.

 ```typescript
 interface SetFunctionBreakpointsRequest extends Request {